Bishop Malkhaz Songulashvili

 Early Life

-Soon after the birth of Malkhaz Songulashvili in 1963, the Soviet Union launched a policy of zero tolerance towards religion.
+Soon after Malkhaz Songulashvili’s birth in 1963, the Soviet Union launched a policy of zero tolerance towards religion.
 His father, Lado Songulashvili, was an ordained Baptist minister who helped smuggle Christian literature into Georgia during the Soviet times.
 The State planned to have Malkhaz taken from his family because of his father’s dedication to the Christian faith.
-However, the family was able to prevent their son being taken away.
+However, the family was able to prevent their son from being taken away.

 As a child, Malkhaz and his siblings refused to join the Communist Youth Organization known as the Komsomol.
 This made their childhood very difficult.
 Malkhaz also faced discrimination from teachers for his dedication to his Christian faith.
 His societal standing was severely limited, which affected his future career options within the Soviet Union.